 In 2007, Lim published a short novel called The Same Woman with Invisible Publishing, a Canadian press.
 “That made it feel a little bit more real and by then I found out that there is such a thing as creative writing training,” she says.
-After, she went to Houston to get her masters in fine art and creative writing.
+Afterwards, she went to Houston to get her Masters in Fine Arts and Creative Writing.

 Lim began teaching at the University of Toronto and Sheridan to support herself while writing.
 “It’s a funny job being a writer and for a very long time there isn’t a lot of external validation and rewards.
 So it is sort of about following the path and just taking it one step at a time,” she says.

 Lim started writing An Ocean of Minutes in 2011.
 She spent five years writing the novel and two years working with her agent and publisher.
 The plot of her novel came to her in a moment of reflection

 “I was thinking of something that’s not super cheerful.
 I was thinking about the fact by the time everyone is really sort of 30 or even younger they’ve experienced some great loss in their life, like somebody they really love has died or they’ve had a relationship that hasn’t worked out or friendships that have kind of fallen away,” says Lim.
 She was fascinated by the nature of being human and how people know that everything ends but still form relationships.